March Plant of the Month: The Azalea

-If you were born and raised in the South, chances are you are familiar with Crepe Myrtles.
-Even
+If you were born and raised in the South, chances are you are familiar with crepe myrtles.

-If you ever see some of the leaves of your Crepe Myrtle begin to roll-up or fold, check them for aphids.
+If you ever see some of the leaves of your crepe myrtle begin to roll up or fold, check them for aphids.
 These small insects, also known as plant lice, are some of the most destructive pests in warmer regions.
-These tiny insects leave a sugary excretion on the leaves that cause mold to develop which causes leaves to look black.
-If the infestation spreads, it can cause the tree to avoid blooming.
+These tiny insects leave a sugary excretion on the leaves that causes mold, leaving foliage looking black.
+If the infestation spreads, it can prevent the tree from blooming.

-The team at LawnMore in Gainesville, Florida are experts in Crepe Myrtles.
+Our team at LawnMore in Gainesville, Florida is expert in working with crepe myrtles.
 For more than 20 years, our team has been planting and maintaining trees, yards, shrubs and more throughout the North Central Florida area.
-If you're looking to add curb appeal to your yard, consider a Crepe Myrtle.
-These trees are perfect for the Gainesville climate and are beautiful all year long.
-To learn more about these popular southern trees contact LawnMore of Gainesville today!
+If you're looking to add crepe myrtles to your yard, or want help caring for these beautiful trees, contact LawnMore of Gainesville today!

 For small projects, large renovations, and maintenance agreements for homes and businesses of any size, we’re ready to do an excellent job for you.